Deceleration

 Dilation and curettage (D and C)

-A surgical procedure in which the cervix is gradually opened with instruments called dilators and the surface of the endometrium (lining of the uterus) is scraped away with a curette, a sharp-edged instrument.
+A surgical procedure in which the cervix is gradually opened with instruments called dilators, and the surface of the endometrium (lining of the uterus) is scraped away with a curette, a sharp-edged instrument.

 Dizygotic twins (fraternal twins)

 A twin pregnancy most commonly occurs when two separate eggs are fertilized by separate sperm to form two zygotes.
 Each zygote implants in the uterus individually and develops its own membranes and placenta.
 The two zygotes continue to develop as two separate embryos.
 These twins are referred to as dizygotic (commonly known as fraternal) twins.
-Fraternal twins account for about 70 % of naturally occurring twins in the United States .
+Fraternal twins account for about 70% of naturally occurring twins in the United States.

 Down syndrome (trisomy 21)

-Down syndrome occurs in one out of 800 live births and is caused by extra material from chromosome 21.
-In most cases (95%) there are three copies of chromosome 21 instead of two.
-In 90% of these cases the extra chromosome is inherited from the mother.
-The recurrence risk for this type of Down syndrome is 1% overall and increases the mother's age increases.
-Extra material from chromosome 21 may also be inherited as a translocation where the extra 21 chromosome is attached on to another chromosome (often chromosome 14).
-This form of Down syndrome has a much higher recurrence rate ranging from 5 to 100% depending on on the sex of the carrier parent and the type of chromosome rearrangement.
-Uncommonly a child may be born with mosaic Down syndrome where some of the child's cells have three copies of chromosome 21 and some cells have the normal two copies of chromosome 21.
+Extra material from chromosome 21 may also be inherited as a translocation in which the extra 21 chromosome is attached to another chromosome (often chromosome 14).
+This form of Down syndrome has a much higher recurrence rate ranging from 5 to 100% depending on the sex of the carrier parent and the type of chromosome rearrangement.
+Uncommonly, a child may be born with mosaic Down syndrome where some of the child's cells have three copies of chromosome 21 and some cells have the normal two copies.

-Due date (estimated due date-EDD)
+Due date (estimated due date — EDD)

 The date that spontaneous onset of labor is expected to occur.